 School and Major: What Pay is typical for Generation Y?

-Please see PayScale's Education Report and an accompanying article by Forbes for a detailed look into salary by school and by degree/major.
 The pay reported in this report is defined as annual cash earnings, from hourly wages or salary, combined with bonuses, commissions, and other cash earnings.
 Earnings from equity (stock grants and stock options) are not included.

 According to our education report, those who choose to major in engineering, computer science, and economics earn top dollar after about 2-3 years of experience, with a median salary of at least $55,000.
 In their mid-careers, those with these majors often earn a six-figure median pay.